 Esther Noe | Dance

 When I was five, my mom enrolled me in my first dance class at a Christian dance studio.
 I loved it so much that I continued dance classes for nine years.
-As I grew older, I assisted in some dance classes for young girls.
-In 2014, I started my own dance class for the girls at my church.
-Then two years ago I began teaching dance at TCHA.
+As I grew older, I assisted in some dance classes for young girls, but eventually I came to a point where there weren’t any more classes for me to take.
+However, I wasn’t ready to be done with dance.
+Thus, in 2014 I started my own dance class for the girls at my church.
+Then in 2015 I was hired by TCHA and have been teaching here ever since.
 I have a heart devoted to the Lord and love to dance for Him.